ifaisalabid1/connect-legal/README.md

 2. Open the solution in Visual Studio / VS Code.
 3. Build the solution.
 4. Run the API using the provided launchSettings.json file or by setting the ASPNETCORE_ENVIRONMENT environment variable to "Development".
+5. Use your ConnectionString.
-5. Interact with the API using HTTP requests.
+6. Interact with the API using HTTP requests.

 **Contributing:**